Financial Disclaimer

 - Tax status: You are not an Israeli tax resident during this year.
 Your worldwide income is subject only to the tax laws of your previous country of residence.

 - Israeli income: If you earn income from Israeli sources during the acclimation year (for example, by starting an Israeli job), that income is taxed in Israel as non-resident income.
-Non-resident tax rates are generally 25% flat on employment income, which may be higher or lower than the progressive rates that would apply as a resident.
+Israel-source employment income is taxed at the same progressive rates that apply to residents, but as a non-resident you do not receive the standard residency tax credit points (nekudot zikui), so your effective Israeli tax on that income is typically higher than it would be on the resident path with oleh credit points.

 - After the year ends: You automatically become an Israeli tax resident, and the standard 10-year foreign income exemption begins from that point.
 Your 10-year clock starts at the end of the acclimation year, not at your aliyah date.